0install/docs/docs/details/cli.md

 </table>
 <a name='config'></a><h1>config</h1>
 <p>View or change configuration settings.
 <br/>With no arguments, it displays all settings and their current values.
 With one argument, it displays the current value of the named setting.
-With two arguments, it sets the setting to the given value or resets it to the default value if the value &quot;default&quot; is given.</p>
+With two arguments, it sets the setting to the given value or resets it to the default value if the value <code>default</code> is given.</p>
 <p><b>Usage:</b> <code>0install config [NAME [VALUE|default]]</code></p>
 <table>
 <tr>